Dheeraj1326/BulkEmailByUsingPython/README.md

 # BulkEmailByUsingPython

-## If you dont know how to clone repository then try the following code
+## If you don't know how to clone repository then try the following code

 ```bash